 The Battle of Chippawa was a victory for the United States Army in the War of 1812, during an invasion of the British Empire's colony of Upper Canada along the Niagara River on July 5, 1814.

-The Battle of Lundy’s Lane was one of the bloodiest battles fought in the War of 1812 and the bloodiest fought in Canada.
-While the result was indecisive and a tactical defeat for the Americans.
-The battle showed an improvement in American military.
+The Battle of Lundy's Lane was one of the bloodiest battles fought in the War of 1812 and the bloodiest fought in Canada.
+The result was indecisive and a tactical defeat for the Americans.
+The battle showed an improvement in the American military.
 They were able to hold their own in the field against British regulars.

 Peace negotiations to end the war between the United States and Great Britain begin in Ghent.

-The British burn Washington, DC in retaliation for the burning of York.
-President James Madison flees the Capital and Dolly Madison famously saves a picture of George Washington from the Burning White House.
+The British burned Washington, DC, after their victory at the Battle of Bladensburg.
+President James Madison flees the Capital, and Dolly Madison famously saves a picture of George Washington from the Burning White House.

 The Battle of Plattsburg on Lake Champlain is a major American victory, securing its northern border.

 The Battle of Baltimore was a sea/land battle where American forces repulsed sea and land invasions off the busy port city of Baltimore, Maryland, and killed the commander of the invading British forces.